Culture: Africa’s most expressive and world renowned Maasai people hold biggest festival to drink milk, eat meat and dance

 The meeting discussed the proposed construction of a cultural centre for the Terik community, equipping and operationalising Shiru Cultural Centre and Shamakhokho Resource Centre, plus documentation and digitisation of cultural heritage assets from both communities.

-Sins of honesty: Do culturally the dominant Luhyia have to be dragged through shame and ignominy in Kenya’s ethnic power play?
+Sins of honesty: Do culturally dominant Luhyia have to be dragged through shame and ignominy in Kenya’s ethnic power play?

 Kakamga Senator Boni Khalwale has on several occasions confirmed to Tell Media that Oparanya was forced to downgrade Luhyias numbers to show the Kikuyu are more.
 Dr Khalwale points out that national resources distribution drives census politics.
 “There’s no way the Kikuyu are going to relinquish this advantage to Luhyia,” Khalwale once told Tell Media.